-Jenny Seabrook (Committee Chairman) is a Chartered Accountant (FCA) who throughout her career has worked at senior levels in chartered accounting, capital markets and investment banking businesses.
+Lynne Saint (Committee Chairman) is a Certified Practicing Accountant (FCPA) who throughout her career has worked at senior levels in the areas of finance, internal auditing, corporate governance, enterprise risk and supply chain project management.
 Further details regarding director qualifications and experience are set out in the Annual Report.